holoviz/holoviz/doc/heps/hep2.md

 5. When removing the deprecated feature, maintainers:

   - [ ] **Must** ensure the removal isn't made *too soon* to let the maximum number of users find out about the deprecation.
 The recommendation is to observe a **minimum period of 6 months** between the release of the deprecation (a minimum period has been chosen in favor of a number of releases as no Project has adopted a regular release cadence).
+  - [ ] **Must** ensure the warning was programmatically emitted at a level sufficient enough for users to see it.
   - [ ] **Must** include the change in a major or minor release, not in a patch release.
   - [ ] **Must** remove it from the code base and documentation.
   - [ ] **Must** mention the removal in the release notes.